Communal House of the Textile Institute: Design

 These windows ran the full length of a 200-metre building - narrow continuous bands of glass without apparent structural support; they were only 90 cm high (110 cm after the 1968 reconstruction).
 The residential block relied on a steel frame structure.
 Initially Nikolaev designed all load-bearing in steel, but due to metal rationing he eventually replaced internal floor supports with wooden girders.
 The building had elevators, but they were reserved for cargo deliveries only.
 Instead, the students had to use three spacious staircases - two in the living block and one in the public services building.
 The latter had an unusual triangular shape, with smooth ramps instead of stairs, as in contemporaneous work by Le Corbusier.
 These staircases are sometimes compared to the spiral ramp of the Guggenheim Museum in New York City.

-According to Nikolaev, the lives of the students should have been regulated in a nearly military communal fashion.
+Nikolaev thought the lives of the students should be regulated in a nearly military communal fashion.
 After a common wake-up call all the students proceeded to common physical exercise areas (either a gym in winter or an open area in summer); at this moment the residential block was to be locked until late evening.
 After exercise, the students took a shower and dressed up in the public service locker rooms; after a breakfast in the canteen they followed their college schedule - either in off-site auditoriums or in the study block facilities.
 Nikolaev suggested injecting ozone into ventilation ducts at night and even considered sedating students to ensure they all fall asleep in due time ("не исключена возможность усыпляющих добавок", "do not rule out the feasibility of sleepening additives").
 Except for centralized sedation, this paramilitary order was actually maintained in the first years of operation, but later the regulations were eased up.